About Us

 Children’s Chapel

 Chapel services are held once a month with the rector of St. Christopher's.
-The children sing songs and hear a chapel story.
+The children sing songs and hear an age-appropriate chapel story.
 The music teacher directs the children in songs during chapel time.

 Music Program